naturalprogrammer/spring-lemon/README.md

 1. _[Example application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-jpa)_ — A sample application using Spring Lemon.
 Quite similar to the one developed in the above [getting started guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon), but additionally has automated tests.
 1. _[API documentation](https://documenter.getpostman.com/view/305915/RVu2mqEH)_ of the above application.
 1. _[Example AngularJS front-end application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-angularjs)_ — A sample AngularJS 1.x front-end.
 It'll work both for the application developed in the above [getting started guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon) as well as the [Lemon Demo application](https://github.com/naturalprogrammer/spring-lemon/tree/master/lemon-demo-jpa).
 See the [Getting Started Guide](https://github.com/naturalprogrammer/spring-lemon/wiki/Getting-Started-With-Spring-Lemon) on how to use it.
+1. _[Example reactive microservices](https://github.com/naturalprogrammer/np-microservices-sample-02) using Spring Lemon, and its [configuration repo](https://github.com/naturalprogrammer/np-microservices-sample-02-config)_ — A sample reactive microservices application depicting how easy it is to develop reactive microservices using Spring Lemon.
-1. _[Spring Framework Recipes For Real World Application Development](https://www.naturalprogrammer.com/p/spring-framework-book-of-best-practices)_ — a live book discussing key real-world topics on developing Spring applications and APIs.
+1. _[Spring Framework Recipes For Real World Application Development](https://www.naturalprogrammer.com/p/spring-framework-book-of-best-practices)_ — a live book discussing key real-world topics on developing Spring applications, APIs and microservoces.
 Includes key Spring Lemon topics.
 [Click here](https://www.naturalprogrammer.com/p/spring-framework-book-of-best-practices) to get it now for FREE!
 1. Video tutorials coming soon:
    1. Spring Framework 5 REST API Development — A Complete Blueprint For Real-World Developers
    1. Spring WebFlux Reactive REST API Development — A Complete Blueprint For Real-World Developers
    1. Real World Microservices Using Spring Cloud — A Rapid Course
-   1. Register [here](https://www.naturalprogrammer.com/p/spring-framework-book-of-best-practices) to get notified when the above courses get released
+   1. Join [here](https://www.naturalprogrammer.com/p/spring-framework-book-of-best-practices) to get notified when the above courses get released

 ## Help and Support
 1. Community help is available at [stackoverflow.com](http://stackoverflow.com/questions/tagged/spring-lemon), under the `spring-lemon` tag.
 Do not miss to tag the questions with `spring-lemon`!